 20 Questions to REALLY test your modern French comprehension.
 All audio-based with full explanations.
 Completely free, no signup required.

-Obviously, that’s the language most people use every day in France (from the 20-year-old clerk at the store to our 70-year-old parents)
+Familiar French is the language register most people use every day in France (from the 20-year-old clerk at the store to our 70-year-old parents)

-What students of French should know is that this everyday French is quite different from the French they are learning in school.
+What students of French should know is that this everyday French language spoken by the French is quite different from the French they are learning in school.

 First of all, modern French is a mix of ‘light’ slang and formal French.
 It, of course, varies on the speakers’ age, level of education, personal vocabulary choice and above all, the context.